rlqja1107/torch-ST-SGG/README.md

-# Adaptive Self-training Framework for Fine-grained Scene Graph Generation
+# [ICLR 2024] Adaptive Self-training Framework for Fine-grained Scene Graph Generation

+This repository is the official code for the paper [Adaptive Self-training Framework for Fine-grained Scene Graph Generation](https://openreview.net/pdf?id=WipsLtH77t)

 ## **Overview**